elbosso/expect-dialog-ca/docs/content.md

   * *-n name of CA*
     The name of the CA about to b created.
 This skips the dialog asking vor it.
 The name must not contain special characters such as whitespace or umlaute etc.
   * *-l key length*
-    The length in bits of the key to be created (if no preexisting key is given, see above).
+    The length in bits of the RSA key to be created (if no preexisting key is given, see above).
 If this value is given here as one of the supported values 1024|2048|4096 the corresponding dialog is skipped.
+  * *-s parameter set name*
+    The name of the parameter set for the elliptic curve to be used as private key.
   * *-a <hash algorithm>*
     The message digest algorithm to be used.
 If this value is given here as one of the supported values md5|sha1|sha224|sha348|sha512|sha256 the corresponding dialog is skipped.
   * *-p*